 Set a proper structure for your access pages

 There’s an unwritten rule about structuring a website that contributes to SEO and your customer’s satisfaction.
 Delivering what matters is crucial, therefore, the most important pages of your app should be accessible in less than 3 clicks.
 This really works not only for SEO, but also for enabling a good user experience

 Don’t use extensive paths and/or vars

-Let’s say you’re selling apples and you have a catalog to display.
-You’re clicking on a juicy macintosh and when you want to save that link and share it with your friends you get something like this:
+Let’s say you’re selling apples and you have a catalogue to display.
+You’re clicking on a juicy Macintosh and when you want to save that link and share it with your friends, you get something like this: